codexstanford/vscode-epilog-pjames27/README.md

 ## Known Issues

 - Metadata validation is not yet implemented.
+- Resolving full file content can fail when referenced files have different line endings (CLRF vs LF)

 ## Release Notes
+### 0.2.5
+- Fixed issue where relative paths were computed incorrectly on MacOS.

 ### 0.2.3-4
 - Fixed and improved README.